K-arch27/VM-dualboot/README.md

 # VM-dualboot
-Instruction For Dual-booting Arch with a VM with GPU passthrough (I Use grub as a bootloader but should work with any other bootloader) This will guide you into installing a VM with GPU passthrough that start automatically when selecting it from the bootloader, and stays off when booting the main system with the GPU
+Instruction For Dual-booting Arch and a VM with GPU passthrough

+This will guide you into installing a VM with GPU passthrough that start automatically when selecting it from the bootloader, and stays off when booting the main system with the GPU
+(I Use grub as a bootloader but should work with any other bootloader)

 ## 0. Prerequisite